 To experience the full work pls download the free app.

 Live performance broadcasting during 7th Online Performance Art Festival

 Live performed online on 11th February 2018 at 1 pm UTC

 Live translation of a thematically linked constellation of stories about femicide and abuse of women in Turkey that do not, for a number of socio-political reasons, receive appropriate coverage from state and mainstream media.
 These stories are culled from a number of feminist media organizations, personal blogs, NGOs, private Facebook groups, WhatsApp group messages, Tumblr, etc. This act of live translation transfigures these fragments of distant stories into a new, communal and performative experience.

-Peak Pink is a site-specific augmented reality performance using an Oculus Rift and binaural audio.
+Peak Pink is a site-specific virtual reality performance using an Oculus Rift and binaural audio.

 The piece, in its combination of the virtual and physical, seeks to both immerse viewers in a multi-sensory experience, disrupting their spatial orientations, and to direct attention onto performative elements present in domestic privacy.
 The perverse interchangeability of women/images/objects found in the marketing of gendered products is made visible by the artist’s interactive role in the theatrical staging of the augmented reality experience and amplified by live performers in the surrounding space.